Navi Logo 2.png

 Additionally, upon successful completion of the AUSIT MP, mentors will receive a Certificate of Completion and will be able to claim:

-* One voucher per year, to be redeemed by 30 June the following year.
-Browse the AUSIT Webinar Library.
+* Both webinars to be redeemed by 30 June the following year.
+To choose, visit the AUSIT Events calendar and browse the AUSIT Webinar Library.

 ** You can find a link to the current NAATI Recertification PD Catalogue here.